santhtadi/elastic-run-hackathon/README.md

 # Introduction
 Hello,

-This Repository contains our (Team Pixel) submission for #POSSIBILITIES Hackathon by ElasticRun powered by Microsoft and hosted by HackerEarth!
+This Repository contains our (Team Pixel) submission for #POSSIBILITIES Hackathon by ElasticRun powered by Microsoft and hosted on HackerEarth!

 # Problem Statement
 The problem statement that we selected was to identify the store size, product categories and products in an image.